s15a/eiquidus-new-2024/README_DINGOCOIN.txt

 Update Transactions regular user version script
 =======================================================

 Update Transactions script is to be executed only as an unprivileged user.
-It's to be cron executed every minute, the "n=$(( $l-5 ))" is meant for 1min update intervals.
+It's to be cron executed every minute.
+2 or more parallel update threads are recomended.

 ########################################################################< remove before use>###
 #!/bin/bash